Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part2/21_firstrun.md

             [27/35c181] MULTIQC                    | 1 of 1 ✔
             ```

-Your workflow should have run successfully, however, there is one grave mistake when running on the HPC - all jobs were run on the login node!
+Your workflow should have run successfully, however, there is one grave mistake when running on the HPC - **all processes were run on the login node!** This is Nextflow's default behaviour when no executor is specified.

 ## 2.1.3 Scheduling jobs

 Recall from Part 1 that Nextflow's executor is the part of the workflow engine that talks to the computing environment (whether it's a laptop or HPC).
 When running on a shared HPC system, these settings are important to include so they are **queued properly on a compute node**.

+To have processes run on the compute nodes, `executor` needs to be set to the appropriate job scheduler in our system-specific config files to avoid the default executor (`local`) being used.
+'Local' executions means to run in the same environment as the head job, whether that be your local laptop or the login node of an HPC.

+Although Gadi and Setonix both run Nextflow with Singularity, each has different environment variables, filesystem layouts, job schedulers, queue structures, module names/versions, and container cache behaviour.
+These differences affect how Nextflow executes each process.
+To have Nextflow submit our processes as separate compute jobs, we need to instruct which **job scheduler** and **queue/partition** should be used.

+The job scheduler is specified with the Nextflow configuration option `executor` while the queue/partition to submit jobs to is specified by the `queue` option.

 !!! note